Methylone: Pharmacodynamics

-Methylone acts as a mixed releasing agent and reuptake inhibitor of serotonin, norepinephrine, and dopamine.
+Methylone acts as a releasing agent and reuptake inhibitor of serotonin, norepinephrine, and dopamine.
 In comparison to MDMA, it has approximately 3-fold lower affinity for the serotonin transporter, while its affinity for the norepinephrine and dopamine transporters is similar.
 Notably, methylone's affinity for the vesicular monoamine transporter 2 (VMAT2) is about 13-fold lower than that of MDMA.
 The results of these differences in pharmacology relative to MDMA are that methylone is less potent in terms of dose, has more balanced catecholaminergic effects relative to serotonergic effects, and behaves more like a mixed releaser and reuptake inhibitor than a predominant releaser, though methylone still has relatively robust releasing capabilities.

 In addition to its monoamine-releasing actions, similarly to MDMA, methylone is a variable-potency partial agonist of the serotonin 5-HT_{1A}, 5-HT_{1B}, and 5-HT_{1D} receptors.
 In contrast to MDMA however, methylone and its metabolites lack significant affinity for the serotonin 5-HT_{2A} and 5-HT_{2C} receptors and do not activate the serotonin 5-HT_{2B} receptor.
 On the other hand, a subsequent study found that methylone indeed showed no affinity for or agonistic activity at the serotonin 5-HT_{2A} and 5-HT_{2B} receptors, but was a potent and near-full agonist of the serotonin 5-HT_{2C} receptor Gα_{q} pathway, though not of the other assessed Gα pathways of the receptor.
 The absence of serotonin 5-HT_{2A} receptor agonism with methylone may explain its absence of psychedelic effects.
 The lack of serotonin 5-HT_{2B} receptor agonism with methylone may make it safer than MDMA, for instance in terms of long-term cardiac valvulopathy risk.
 Methylone is inactive at the mouse and rat trace amine-associated receptor 1 (TAAR1).

-Methylone has been found to produce psychoplastogenic effects in preclinical research and showed greater effects in this regard than MDMA.
+Similarly to MDMA, methylone does not produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
+On the other hand, it has been found to produce psychoplastogenic effects in preclinical research, and showed greater effects in this regard than MDMA.

 Similarly to MDMA, methylone has been found to be a monoaminergic neurotoxin in animals.
 It has specifically been found to produce serotonergic and dopaminergic neurotoxicity in rodents.
 However, in one study, moderate doses of MDMA produced serotonergic neurotoxicity in rodents whereas methylone and mephedrone did not do so, suggesting that cathinones like methylone may be less neurotoxic than their corresponding amphetamine counterparts like MDMA.